Altay Öktem

-Altay Öktem (born 1964 in İstanbul) is a Turkish poet, writer, researcher and doctor.
+Altay Öktem (born 1964 in Istanbul) is a Turkish poet, writer, researcher and doctor.

 He studied at Kuleli Military High School and then medicine at Trakya University.
 He later devoted himself to poetry.
 In February 2002, he held a fanzine exhibit at Kargart (Kadıköy).
 He has written in several magazines such as Yasakmeyve, Hayvan, Penguen, Öküz and Roll and he has participated in several panels, seminars and speeches about subculture, counterculture and underground culture at various universities.
 He still practices medicine.
 He is married and has a son.